Recovered COVID-19 patients join together to donate plasma

 RELATED: Colorado Gov. Polis 'virtually visits' Eagle County, says he expects it will be the first in the state to reopen

-Lober is one of the first recovered COVID-19 patients in the state to donate convalescent plasma.
-Doctors believe donors who developed antibodies for the virus may be able help others who are now sick.
+Lober said she is one of the first recovered COVID-19 patients in the state to donate convalescent plasma.
+Doctors believe donors who developed antibodies for the virus may be able to help others who are now sick.

 "I feel like I can finally do something that’s starting to make a difference.
 It’s such a wonderful feeling," said Lober.
 "I wanted to be able to help anyone I could in such a disastrous situation.
 So many other people want to do the same thing."